gem5/website/_pages/documentation/learning_gem5/part3/part3_06_directory.md

 }
 ```

 The next part of the state machine file is the actions.
-First, we define
+First, we define actions for sending memory reads and writes.
-actions for queuing memory reads and writes.
-For this, we will use a
+For this, we will use the special `memQueue_out` port that we defined above.
-special function define in the `AbstractController`: `queueMemoryRead`.
-This function takes an address and converts it to a gem5 request and
-packet and sends it to across the port that is connected to this
-controller.
+If we `enqueue` messages on this port, they will be translated into "normal" gem5 `PacketPtr`s and sent across the memory port defined in the configuration.
 We will see how to connect this port in the
 configuration section \<MSI-config-section\>.
 Note that we need two
 different actions to send data to memory for both requests and responses
 since there are two different message buffers (virtual networks) that